 Feed My Sheep is a humble effort to bring pastors and church leaders together to foster friendship, partnership, and mutual encouragement.

 The conference is a one-day event centered around faithful teaching related to relevant pastoral subjects.
 Our desire is to promote a vision for pastoral ministry that has, at its heart, a commitment to biblical shepherding.
-This year, we look forward to welcoming our speakers: Andy Davis, pastor of First Baptist Church in Durham, NC // Aaron Menikoff, pastor of Mount Vernon Baptist Church in Atlanta, GA // Alex DiPrima, pastor of Emmanuel Church of Winston Salem, NC.
+This year, we look forward to welcoming our speakers: Ed Moore, pastor of North Shore Baptist Church in Flushing, NY // Aaron Menikoff, pastor of Mount Vernon Baptist Church in Atlanta, GA // Alex DiPrima, pastor of Emmanuel Church of Winston Salem, NC.
 Check out more information on our speakers below!

 DATE: NOVEMBER 16, 2020